facebookresearch/ParlAI/projects/controllable_dialogue/README.md

 ## Train a CT model

-To train a CT model (conditioned on mean NIDF) from scratch:
+**To train a CT model from scratch:**

     python projects/controllable_dialogue/train_controllable_seq2seq.py \
     -mf /path/to/your/modelfile \
     --control-vars avg_nidf

+Here we are training a specificity-controlled CT model.

-The CT control embedding size will default to 10, but you could include e.g.
-`--control-embeddingsize 15` if you wanted to change it.
+**To change control embedding size:** The CT control embedding size will default to 10, but you could include e.g. `--control-embeddingsize 15` if you wanted to change it.

-For `avg_nidf`, the number of buckets will also default to 10.
+**To change number of buckets:** For `avg_nidf`, the number of buckets will default to 10.
 If you want to use a different number of buckets, first you need to figure out what the NIDF lower bound should be for each bucket.
 Suppose you want 8 buckets.
 First run:

     python projects/controllable_dialogue/get_bucket_lowerbounds.py \